nus-cs2103-AY2122S1/ip/docs/README.md

 _________________________

 ### Automatic date correction
-On top of interpreting the current date as today if the user doesn't specify the date, Tiger will do some minor corrections if the user inputs an invalid date by accident.

-For example, Tiger "rounds off" the date if the day number is between 1 and 31.
+If the user inputs an invalid date by accident, the date is "rounded off" to the nearest valid date.

-Example: `event Event /at 2021-09-31 15:00`
+Example: `event Event /at 2021-09-31 15:00.`

 Expected outcome:
 ```